tri-bre-far/cust-trans/README.md

 - Nulls and type mismatches are handled in the pipeline

 ## 🔮 Future Improvements
+- Terraform, need to test once resolve issues
+- Need to fix the errors in test_transforms.py
+- Consider BigQuery table-level encryption if sensitive fields are involved
-- Add dbt for modular SQL modeling
+- Add dbt for modular SQL modelLing
 - Integrate Cloud Composer for orchestration
-- Implement data quality checks with Great Expectations
+- Implement data quality checks
 - Add anomaly detection for spend patterns
 - Enable streaming ingestion for real-time analytics